xiachengfan/scenarios/kubernetes/lab-scheduling-with-pod-affinity/step1.md

 In this step, we will create a pod with a label that we will use to demonstrate pod affinity.

-1. Create a file named `pod-with-label.yaml` with the following contents:
+1. Create a file named `pod-with-label.yaml` with the following contents in the `/home/labex` directory:

 ```yaml
 apiVersion: v1